VJAI/about.me/README.md

 # about.me

-Mobile-friendly single page resume template built with the ratio of perfect fourth.
+Mobile-friendly single page resume template built with the perfect fourth ratio.

 ## Demo